freelancetek/multi-dir-file-chmod/README.md

 # multi-dir-file-chmod
 How to recursively set 755 for directories and 644 for files in Linux

-find and chmod command to execute in one inline command.
+Use find and chmod command to execute in one inline command.

 e.g:
 * Directories will be set to 770